 I always tell entrepreneurs, if people are telling you that you’re crazy, you’re moving in the right direction.
 It’s okay if your mom, dad, your boyfriend, your girlfriend, your husband or your wife, your sister, your brother tell you that you’re crazy, because if these people are telling you that you’re crazy then you’re probably doing something innovative.

 You’re the one that can see it, you’re the visionary.
 You’re the one that can see the future and that’s what creates game-changing businesses that truly change the world.
-That kind of crazy person is the kind person that I want to work with.
+That kind of crazy person is the kind of person that I want to work with.

 Everyone can be an entrepreneur.
 It just takes courage to get off the couch and go make it happen!